-The countdown is on for the opening of the highly anticipated Phillip and Patricia Frost Museum of Science in downtown Miami’s Museum Park overlooking beautiful Biscayne Bay.
-The museum is slated to open on May 8, 2017 on four acres of land with four state-of-the-art buildings across a 250,000 square-foot campus that includes a world-class planetarium and aquarium.
+The highly anticipated Phillip and Patricia Frost Museum of Science in downtown Miami’s Museum Park overlooking beautiful Biscayne Bay officially opened on May 8th.
+The museum rests on four acres of land with four state-of-the-art buildings across a 250,000 square-foot campus that includes a world-class planetarium and aquarium.

 “There are only a few institutions worldwide that have both an aquarium and a planetarium at one museum,” said Paola Villanueva, spokesperson for Frost Science.
-It will also mark Miami’s first aquarium dedicated to science and education.
+It also marks Miami’s first aquarium dedicated to science and education.

 After 65 years serving Greater Miami and the Beaches at its former location in Coconut Grove, the new museum broke ground downtown in 2013.
-When it opens in May, it will join the Peréz Art Museum Miami (PAMM) to complete the vision of Museum Park as a hub dedicated to science, art and culture in the heart of downtown Miami.
+It joins the Peréz Art Museum Miami (PAMM) to complete the vision of Museum Park as a hub dedicated to science, art and culture in the heart of downtown Miami.
 PAMM also made the move from a former location downtown when it reopened in 2013 inside its new 20,000-square-foot landmark building designed by award-winning architectural firm Herzog & de Meuron.

 Frost Science, conceived by Grimshaw Architects, cuts an equally impressive silhouette on Miami’s skyline with a free-standing, spherical planetarium, the 500,000-gallon, cone-shaped aquarium and an indoor-outdoor campus offering ample views of both Biscayne Bay and the sparkling city surrounding it.